prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-03-12-range-query.md

 Another solution is to create a 2D array where an entry [i, j] stores the minimum value in range arr[i..j].
 Minimum of a given range can now be calculated in O(1) time, but preprocessing takes O(n^2) time.
 Also, this approach needs O(n^2) extra space which may become huge for large input arrays.

 Segment tree can be used to do preprocessing and query in moderate time.
-With a segment tree, preprocessing time is O(n) and  the time complexity for a range minimum query is O(Logn).
+With a segment tree, preprocessing time is O(n) and  the time complexity for a range minimum query is O(logn).
 The extra space required is O(n) to store the segment tree.

 Representation of Segment trees
 1. Leaf Nodes are the elements of the input array.